digi2600/comfyui.workflow-Full-Image-Works/README.md

-I have created a very large and, I think very unique workflow.
-It is very advanced, but I am afraid it is advanced in some areas and missing some of the more basic parts.
+I have created a very large and, I think very unique workflow that is very advanced, but I am afraid it is advanced in some areas and missing some of the more basic parts.
 I have been making it by trial and error as I go along, and have made it really flexible.
 There are two main sections or Steps.
-First is the input step. a long side of the workflow with dynamic choices for text-to-image, image-based + text-to-image, inpainting, photo restoration, flux-only, and a few more.
+First is the input step.
+A long side of the workflow with dynamic choices for text-to-image, image-based + text-to-image, inpainting, photo restoration, flux-only, and a few more.
 The second step is the fine-tuning part.
 Again, fully dynamic, where you can pick and/or all of the "modules" like skin fix, face fix, K-Sampler Cycle fix, face swap, upscale, and more.
 Some parts have been added and adapted from other sources on the internet.
 An example is the flux image generation part.
 I did not make that one, but I did use other nodes to incorporate it into the workflow as another generation option within the list of "step 1" generation choices.
 There are options within options here that are constantly being rewritten, streamlined, and even a few unfinished parts.
 I'll try to keep this as short as possible while hopefully explaining a good amount.

+Heads up: I have created this using a Windows box with an AMD 16GB VRAM card.
+It has taken me months to find the perfect balance of torch/Rocm/nodes/drivers and more.
+Due to possible health and family concerns, I am trying to add this to a public repo asap and have not written everything down yet.
+This will take a number of custom nodes that I think many people will have problems with, and it might not be the most efficient, but it is working for me, and I have only been using ComfyUI image generation for about 9 months now.

 Step 1:
 First, start by selecting one of several different ways to start within the "Step 1" section.